Mayo Clinic Human Optimization Project

 Host: Christopher L. Camp, M.D., Creator & Guide | Mayo Clinic Human Optimization Project

-The three big questions Dr. McCarter is going to answer for us this week are:
+The three big questions we are going to work through are:

 How to start a Mayo Clinic Human Optimization Project “Pod-Club”:Step 1: Find 2-30 friends who want to get betterStep 2: Choose your episodes (can be focused on specific themes or random)Step 3: Listen to/watch the episodesStep 4: Meet with your group to work through the provided discussion questions in the PDF for each episode, and feel free to add your own!Step 5: Celebrate the fact that you are turning passive knowledge into action!